 |June 8, 2018:||The Saskatchewan Court of Queen’s Bench heard oral arguments concerning the defendants aforementioned applications.|

 |September 19, 2018:||Justice Currie issued his decision concerning the various applications concerning disclosure and the cross-examination of the proposed representative plaintiffs.
 The general outcome of the decision is as follows:

-If you wish to speak to a lawyer involved in this class action, please call us.
+If you wish to speak to a lawyer, please call us.
 We will answer your questions regarding this proposed class action at no cost to you.
-Requests for information or questions for Class Counsel should be directed by email or telephone to:

 |Dana Martin, Associate